Reinforcement Unlearning via Group Relative Policy Optimization: Introduction

 Existing LLM unlearning approaches generally fall into three categories.
 In-context methods use specialized prompts or context manipulations, therefore risking data leakage and consuming limited context-window space.
-Gradient-ascent fine-tuning can erase memorized data but, if applied too aggressively, often causes model collapse, degrading fluency and utility.
-Preference-optimization methods treat unlearning as a reward-maximization problem but depend on external reward models, adding overhead computation and complexity.
+Gradient-ascent fine-tuning can erase memorized data, but if applied too aggressively, it often causes model collapse, degrading fluency and utility.
+Preference-optimization methods treat unlearning as a reward-maximization problem but rely on external reward models, which add overhead in computation and complexity.
 These limitations point to the need for a unified, self-contained approach that (1) prevents residual leakage, (2) preserves model performance, and (3) avoids reliance on external reward models.
-The shortcomings of these approaches motivate exploring fundamentally different training paradigms.
-One promising direction is Reinforcement Learning (RL), which has already proven effective in refining LLM behaviors through human feedback.
-While Reinforcement Learning from Human Feedback (RLHF) has boosted response quality, it remains constrained by noisy annotations and vulnerabilities to reward hacking.
-In response, DeepSeek~\citep{shao2024deepseekmath} introduced Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lambert2024t}, a framework that separates tasks into verifiable (e.g., math problem solving, code generation) and non-verifiable (e.g., creative writing, summarization) domains.
+The shortcomings of these approaches motivate the exploration of fundamentally different training paradigms.
+One promising direction is Reinforcement Learning (RL), which has already proven effective at refining LLM behavior with human feedback.
+While Reinforcement Learning from Human Feedback (RLHF) has improved response quality, it remains constrained by noisy annotations and is vulnerable to reward hacking.
+In response, DeepSeek~\citep{shao2024deepseekmath} introduced Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lamberttulu}.
+This framework separates tasks into verifiable (e.g., math problem solving, code generation) and non-verifiable (e.g., creative writing, summarization) domains.
 In verifiable settings, LLMs can repeatedly refine their outputs against objective, measurable criteria, unlocking far greater gains than traditional RLHF.